-There are a number of simple solutions that we can incorporate into our day-to-day activities that can help protect stormwater quality:
+Incorporate simple solutions into day-to-day activities to help protect stormwater quality:

-- Don't wash your car in your driveway.
-The most environmentally friendly option is to use a commercial car wash, as the water goes into the treated sanitary sewer system.
+- Don't wash cars on the driveway.
+Consider using a commercial car wash where water goes into the treated sanitary sewer system.

-- Don't spray clean your driveway to remove salts and dirt, as this eventually ends up in the storm drain.
+- Don't spray clean driveways to remove salts and dirt, as the water will end up flowing into the storm drain.

-- Pave as little of your property as possible.
-Gravel, brick or interlocking pavers allow rain to infiltrate back into the ground rather than runoff over impermeable concrete or asphalt.
+- Use as little pavement as possible.
+Gravel, brick, or interlocking pavers allow rain to soak back into the ground rather than run off over solid concrete or asphalt.

-- Direct rain gutters into rain barrels or onto your lawn.
+- Direct rain gutters into rain barrels or onto the lawn.

 - Collect and properly dispose of pet wastes.

-- Check for and fix leaks from vehicles, lawn mowers, snow blowers and other gas-operated machinery frequently.
+- Frequently check for and fix leaks on vehicles, lawn mowers, snowblowers, and other gas-operated machinery.

-In 2015, City of Prince George residents used on average 611 litres of water per capita per day (L/c/d) which is 42% higher than the provincial average of 353 L/c/d and 56% higher than the national average of 274 L/c/d.
+In 2015, Prince George residents used, on average, 611 litres of water per capita per day (L/c/d), which is 42 per cent higher than the provincial average of 353 L/c/d and 56 per cent higher than the national average of 274 L/c/d.

 City Water Conservation Plan

-The Plan identified 5 Water Conservation Strategies, each with several action items, to reach this goal:
+The Plan identified five (5) Water Conservation Strategies to meet this objective: